Melanie's Muses

 There are two albums and bands that defined my teenage years; Linkin Park Hybrid Theory and Evanescence Fallen.
 I remember watching the music video for Bring Me To Life, this haunting gothic themed theatrical video that had a female vocalist that had this powerhouse of a voice that gave me goosebumps.

 I counted down the days for the album release and then played that over and over again.
+My Immortal is one of my all time favorite songs and to this day, Amy Lee is one of my all time fave female vocalists.

 The Bitter Truth starts out easing you into the album, with a prelude before dropping you into Broken Pieces Shine, my fave song off the album.
 It's definitely an indication of how the album is going to be, as Amy herself has said in interviews, that this album would showcase the rock and power of the band,